mendyk-ja/files_and_exceptions/README.md

-Simple repository fof master working with file and exceptions.
+Simple repository for mastering working with file and exceptions.